ahoxus/ahoxus.github.io/pages/visit.md

 finally, you may also consider to [join our work force](/join).

-we love visitors. remember to [breath](/breath) come and see for yourself! 🥰
+we love visitors. remember to [breath](/breath), come, and see for yourself! 🥰